joone/fosscomics/content/posts/5. The beginning of software engineering/index.md

 ![](images/image5.png "size:70%")
 > “At the time, computer science and software engineering were not part of the regular curriculum.
 So programmers had to work through hands-on experience.”

 Following this, she became a system programming expert and participated in the Apollo 11 mission.
-At the time, the Apollo 11 mission did not include any budget and schedule for software development, and there was no mention of software in the requirements \[1].
-However, software was important enough to control the flight of the spacecraft and the lunar lander.
+At the time, the Apollo 11 mission did not include any budget and schedule for software development, and there was no mention of software in the requirements[&lbrack;1&rbrack;][1] However, software was important enough to control the flight of the spacecraft and the lunar lander.
 Margaret took her daughter to the office on weekends to develop more reliable software.

 ![](images/image7.png "size:70%")
 > “Mom, when are we going home?” \